Provisional improvement notices (PINs) and direction to stop unsafe work

 • specify a time limit of at least eight days for the WHS issue to be fixed.

-If there is more than one contravention of the WHS legislation, a separate PIN must be issued for each.
+A PIN may include recommendations suggesting how the WHS issue can be fixed.
+If there is more than one breach of the WHS legislation, a separate PIN must be issued for each issue.

-An HSR can make minor changes to the PIN after it is issued to include more information or correct errors.
+The HSR can cancel a PIN at any time by giving written notice and they can also make minor changes to the PIN after it is issued to correct errors or to include more information.
 If there are minor errors in a PIN, it is still valid unless the error is likely to cause substantial injustice.

 An HSR must not issue a PIN if a WorkSafe inspector has reviewed the matter and issued (or decided not to issue) an improvement or prohibition notice.